 Testing in long-crested waves and/or uniform wind is commonly adopted at the concept validation stage, for comparative studies, and for component testing where appropriate.
 This process may include tests with the OWT oriented at different angles to the direction of wave propagation.
-Concept validation testing may involve regular wave tests with/without uniform wind to characterise frequency response as well as testing in irregular sea states with/without turbulent wind appropriate to the intended deployment site in order to estimate performance including dynamic responses.
+Concept validation testing may involve regular wave tests with/without uniform wind, to characterise the frequency response as well as testing in irregular sea states with/without turbulent wind, relevant for the intended deployment site, in order to estimate performance including dynamic responses.

-At later stages of the design process, when accurate estimates of performance in combined external conditions are required, since the performance of OWTs depends greatly on both incident wave direction and misalignment in directions of wind and wave, tests in short-crested irregular waves considering the azimuth of the principal wind/wave direction should be conducted.
+At the later stages of the design process, when accurate estimates of performance in combined external conditions are required, since the performance of OWTs depends greatly on both incident wave direction and misalignment in directions of wind and wave, tests in short-crested irregular waves considering the azimuth of the principal wind/wave direction should be conducted.

 For these tests, the directional wave spectral density function can be used to describe the short-crested waves.
 It is defined as the product of the wave frequency spectrum and the directional spreading function.
-The most popular model for the directional spreading is a cosine squared ( $\cos^{2s}$ ) function originally proposed by Longuet-Higgins et al. (1963).
-It is recommended (Goda 1985) to use s = 10 for wind driven seas, s = 25 for swell with short decay and s = 75for swell with long decay distance.
+An overview of the most commonly used principles, methods and definitions for directional wave modelling is given in ITTC Recommended Procedure 7.5-02-07-01.1, "Laboratory Modelling of Multidirectional Irregular Wave Spectra".
+The most popular model for the directional spreading is a co-sine squared (cos^{2s}) function, originally proposed by Longuet-Higgins et al. (1963).